Fascism and Football: Death and Hatred in the Soccer Stadium

 Then things got really bad, and nobody should have been surprised.
 The way “the beautiful game” has turned ugly reflects darker developments in a broader segment of the Italian and indeed the European body politic.

-Tobias Jones, best-selling author of Dark Heart of Italy has spent the last year traveling with and studying the extreme fandom for an upcoming book called Ultras.
+Tobias Jones, bestselling author of Dark Heart of Italy, has spent the past year traveling with and studying the extreme fandom for an upcoming book called Ultras.
 He says there are groups across the country with giant posters of Mussolini in their headquarters.

 “They were radical fans who were, originally, apolitical and dedicated only to the colors of the team.
 In the mid 1990s however, the ultras became increasingly fascist in inspiration, introducing anti-Semitism, swastikas and overt racism into Italian grounds,” Jones told The Daily Beast.
 “The overt and increasing racism of the ultras is merely a reflection of the society from which they come, and which has repeatedly voted for neo-fascist political parties.”